Last Updated: 9 Dec 2022

 - It is all about achieving maximum body recomposition, so there’s no more dieting/exercising just to see no results

 - It’s an entertaining read, and Tim backs himself up with references to scientific literature, even going so far as to help the reader to recognize ‘bad science’ when looking at research studies

 - The book does lend itself to a fair amount of hype and while following the plans will produce results, they may not be as drastic as those mentioned in the book

 - The various sections can be somewhat contradictory – where one type of workout or eating style is recommended in one part of the book, a different one is recommended in a different section, which could make it difficult for the reader to choose a single plan and stick to it

 - While he appears to take a scientific approach with the information that is presented, I can’t help but take it with a grain of salt, given his tendency to hype things up for public appeal.
-It is not always easy to guess how much of what is presented has been scientifically proven through studies, or is just concluded based on Tim’s random experimentation
+It is not always easy to guess how much of what is presented has been scientifically proven through studies (which may have been cherry-picked to only include studies to support Tim’s claims), or is just concluded based on Tim’s random experimentation

 Will it change your life?
 Well if you do have weight issues and are unhappy with how your body looks then it very well could, if you put the information into practice and it works for you.
 It certainly expanded my horizons on how I think about diet and exercise after reading it.

 If you have any questions or comments about my review, or have read The 4-Hour Body yourself, I’d love to hear what you thought about it!
 Drop me a comment below and I will be sure to get back to you.

 The 4 Hour Body by Tim Ferris is an awesome read for anyone who is into the nitty-gritty of health and fitness, and wants to ‘hack’ their way to a stronger, bigger, leaner, faster, or thinner body.
 It is available for purchase through Amazon.